NASA-space-apps-2022/files/README.md

 ### This repository is used as a data base.
 All the files we use along data corralation and validation process are uploaded here.
 ## List
 ### rain 2015_1.txt
-Rain precipitation in Olympic Mountain; Time of measurement; Latitude; Longitude \n
+\p Rain precipitation in Olympic Mountain; Time of measurement; Latitude; Longitude \p
 Source: NASA OLYMEX
 ### rain 2015_2.txt
-Rain precipitation in Olympic Mountain; Time of measurement; Latitude; Longitude \n
+Rain precipitation in Olympic Mountain; Time of measurement; Latitude; Longitude \p
 Source: NASA OLYMEX
 ### rain 2016_1.txt
-Rain precipitation in Olympic Mountain; Time of measurement; Latitude; Longitude \n
+Rain precipitation in Olympic Mountain; Time of measurement; Latitude; Longitude \p
 Source: NASA OLYMEX
 ### rain 2016_2.txt
-Rain precipitation in Olympic Mountain; Time of measurement; Latitude; Longitude \n
+Rain precipitation in Olympic Mountain; Time of measurement; Latitude; Longitude \p
 Source: NASA OLYMEX